The touch typing method vs. two-finger typing

 For any hunt and peckers who would like to learn how to touch type, the Touch-type Read and Spell course offers a multi-sensory and phonics driven approach that is suitable for children aged 6-7 through to mature learners.
 It focuses on building accuracy before speed and uses real words from the beginning.
 You learn by gradually increasing your fluency through the typing of common English letter patterns and high frequency vocabulary.

-It’s good for all, but especially helpful for learners with motor difficulties and physical impairments who may not have been successful using traditional approaches.
+It’s an especially helpful platform for learners with motor difficulties and physical impairments who may not have been successful using traditional approaches.
 The phonics emphasis also means TTRS is appropriate for individuals with dyslexia, as it strengthens spelling and reading skills.

 Additional articles you may be interested in: Tips for beginners, The home row keys, How long does it take to learn typing